betaflight/betaflight.com/docs/development/CodingStyle.md

 All new code files, structs, enums, and functions should include a comment at its top describing its purpose.
 All PRs that modify existing items should add a comment if not already present, and update it if applicable due to changes made by the PR.
-These comments may be ommitted if the item is trivial or self-explanatory.
+These comments may be omitted if the item is trivial or self-explanatory.

 Example file-level comment: